-PROTECT YOUR MODEL, YOURSELF & OTHERS....FOLLOW THESE IMPORTANT SAFETY PRECAUTIONS
+PROTECT YOUR MODEL, YOURSELF & OTHERS...FOLLOW THESE IMPORTANT SAFETY PRECAUTIONS

-1. Your Edge 540T EP ARF should not be considered a toy, but rather a sophisticated, working model that functions very much like a full-size airplane.
-Because of its performance capabilities, the Edge 540T EP ARF, if not assembled and operated correctly, could possibly cause injury to yourself or spectators and damage to property.

-2.You must assemble the model according to the instructions.
+- 1. Your Eagle 580 should not be considered a toy, but rather a sophisticated, working model that functions very much like a full-size airplane.
+Because of its performance capabilities, the Eagle 580, if not assembled and operated correctly, could possibly cause injury to yourself or spectators and damage to property. - 2.
+You must assemble the model according to the instructions.
 Do not alter or modify the model, as doing so may result in an unsafe or unflyable model.
 In a few cases the instructions may differ slightly from the photos.
-In those instances the written instructions should be considered as correct.

-3. You must take time to build straight, true and strong.
+In those instances the written instructions should be considered as correct. - 3.
+You must take time to build straight, true and strong.

-4. You must use an R/C radio system that is in first-class condition, and a correctly sized motor and components (wheels, etc.) throughout the building process.

-5. You must correctly install all R/C and other components so that the model operates correctly on the ground and in the air.

-6. You must check the operation of the model before every flight to insure that all equipment is operating and that the model has remained structurally sound.
-Be sure to check clevises or other connectors often and replace them if they show any signs of wear or fatigue.

-7. If you are not an experienced pilot or have not flown this type of model before, we recommend that you get the assistance of an experienced pilot in your R/C club for your first flights.
-If you're not a member of a club, your local hobby shop has information about clubs in your area whose membership includes experienced pilots.

-8. WARNING: The cowl and wheel pants included in this kit are made of fiberglass, the fibers of which may cause eye, skin and respiratory tract irritation.
+- 4. You must use an R/C radio system that is in good condition and a correctly sized motor and components as specified in this instruction manual. - 5.
+You must correctly install all R/C and other components so that the model operates correctly on the ground and in the air. - 6.
+You must check the operation of the model before every flight to ensure that all equipment is operating and that the model has remained structurally sound.
+Be sure to check clevises or other connectors often and replace them if they show any signs of wear or fatigue. - 7.
+If you are not an experienced pilot or have not flown this type of model before, we recommend that you get the assistance of an experienced pilot in your R/C club for your first flights.
+If you're not a member of a club, your local hobby shop has information about clubs in your area whose membership includes experienced pilots. - 8.
+WARNING: The cowl and wheel pants included in this kit are made of fiberglass, the fibers of which may cause eye, skin and respiratory tract irritation.
 Never blow into a part (wheel pant, cowl) to remove fiberglass dust, as the dust will blow back into your eyes.
 Always wear safety goggles, a particle mask and rubber gloves when grinding, drilling and sanding fiberglass parts.
 Vacuum the parts and the work area thoroughly after working with fiberglass parts.